Dilated blood vessels (telangiectasia) are present on the skin and the lining of the mouth, nose, and digestive tract.

-Doctors usually make the diagnosis of hereditary hemorrhagic telangiectasia after considering the person's family history, seeing evidence of bleeding in a person who has typical dilated blood vessels on the face, around the mouth, and on the fingers and toes, and noting a history of nosebleeds.
+Doctors usually make the diagnosis of hereditary hemorrhagic telangiectasia after considering the person's family history, seeing evidence of bleeding in a person who has typical dilated blood vessels on the face, around the mouth, and on the fingers, palms, and toes, and noting a history of nosebleeds.

 Doctors often do blood tests to look for iron deficiency anemia once they suspect the diagnosis.

 Once doctors diagnose hereditary hemorrhagic telangiectasia, they do imaging tests to check the brain, lungs, liver, and intestine for the presence of AVMs.

 When family members of a person with AVMs reach puberty, doctors screen them for hereditary hemorrhagic telangiectasia.
 Screening usually consists of blood tests to check for anemia and imaging of the lungs, liver, and brain.
 Because some of the gene mutations that are associated with hereditary hemorrhagic telangiectasia have been identified, screening may also involve genetic testing.
-Screening tests are usually repeated at the end of adolescence.
+Screening tests are usually repeated at the end of adolescence and every 5 to 10 years thereafter.

 Treatment of hereditary hemorrhagic telangiectasia is aimed at stopping or preventing bleeding.
-Treatment may involve applying pressure, using a topical drug that narrows blood vessels (astringent), or using a laser beam to destroy the leaking blood vessel in the nose or digestive tract.
+Treatment may involve applying pressure, using a topical medication that narrows blood vessels (astringent), or using a laser beam to destroy the leaking blood vessel in the nose or digestive tract.
 Severe bleeding may require more invasive techniques, including surgery.

 AVMs in the lungs, and sometimes in the liver, can be treated using a thin flexible tube (catheter) to insert a small device that blocks the affected blood vessel.
 In this procedure, doctors insert a catheter through one of the person's arteries and into the artery leading to the AVM.
 The doctor then passes a small coil or a plug through the catheter to stop the blood flow through the AVM.